sol-prog/3drenderer/README.md

 # 3drenderer

-Code written while following Pikuma 3D rendering course
+Code written while following Pikuma 3D rendering course.
+The code follows the ideas of the course, but it has a different structure and implementation.